 All of our staff is here to serve all members of the bargaining unit.
-Valentina and Sandra will be pleased to refer you to the appropriate staff member to answer your questions.
+The clerical staff will be pleased to refer you to the appropriate staff member to answer your questions.
 We ask members to try to channel their queries through their representative(s) except in cases of a personal or confidential nature.

-Peter is responsible for the political life of the union, and he is also the main spokesperson for MTA, in relation to MTA members, the EMSB, our provincial association QPAT, and the media.
-When there are local negotiations to conduct with the EMSB, he is the Chief Negotiator for the MTA.
+Lori is responsible for the political life of the union, and she is also the main spokesperson for MTA, in relation to MTA members, the EMSB, our provincial association QPAT, and the media.
+When there are local negotiations to conduct with the EMSB, she is the Chief Negotiator for the MTA.

-Lori and Nadia both answer many general questions, but Nadia specializes in issues relating to the assignment and transfer of teachers, school council, the hiring of new teachers and teachers on the priority list, and the professional improvement of teachers.
-Lori's specialties include the adult and vocational sectors, grievance matters, pension questions, as well as parental rights and maternity leave issues.
+Peter and Nadia both answer many general questions, but Nadia specializes in issues relating to the assignment and transfer of teachers, school council, the hiring of new teachers and teachers on the priority list, and the professional improvement of teachers.
+Peter's specialties include the adult and vocational sectors, grievance matters, pension questions, as well as maternity leave issues.